axelofwar/lane_detection/README.md

 The outdated_IP_code is written in tandem with Philip Renn and Dr. Mark Paulik

 **FOR THOSE FAMILIAR WITH ROS**
+'''
+catkin_make
-''catkin_make'' to build.
+''' to build.
+'''roslaunch lane_detection'''
-'roslaunch lane_detection' OR
+OR
 'roscore'
 _rosrun lane_detect.cpp_
 _osrun lane_find.cpp_